jfitzgerald1126/Stock-Portfolio/README.md

 # Stock-Portfolio
-Web-app to track and visualize a selection of stocks built in Streamlit and Python
+Web-app to track and visualize a selection of stocks built in Streamlit and Python (inspired by Data Professor on youtube)

 Run from terminal using: